Evidence for an Atmosphere on the Ultra-Short Period super-Earth HD 3167 b: Observation and Data Analysis

 \section{Observation and Data Analysis}

 We observed a single MIRI LRS eclipse of HD~3167~b on June 25th, 2025 as part of JWST GO Program 4818 (PI: Megan Weiner Mansfield), also known as LAVA LAMPS (Looking At Vaporized Atmospheres of LAva/Magma Planets Survey).
 The observation consisted of a 4.3-hr exposure and a 10-integration exposure offset from the target aimed at characterizing the contemporaneous mid-infrared background.
-These exposures used the FASTR readout mode with 9 groups per integration for a total of 9646 integrations.
-The observations were designed to not surpass 65\% saturation (50\% of full well).
+These exposures used the FASTR readout mode with 9 groups per integration (1.6\,s per integration) for a total of 9646 integrations.
+The observations were designed to not surpass 65\% saturation (50\% of full well).The observation was scheduled assuming the eclipse occurs at 0.5 orbital phase, and previous eccentricity constraints give an uncertainty in eclipse timing of only $\sim0.014$ days, or 20 minutes \citep{bourrier2022cheops}.
+The host star HD~3167 is a bright ($\mathbf{m_{K_{s}}}=7.07$), old ($\sim10$\,Gyr, \citealt{bourrier2022cheops}) K0 V star considered to be chromospherically inactive \citep{vanderburg2016two}, making it an optimal target for secondary eclipse observations with JWST.
 To ensure robustness and reproducibility of our results, we use three widely-used independent data reduction pipelines, \texttt{SPARTA}, \texttt{Eureka!}, and \texttt{exoTEDRF} to analyze the data.